neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 # ☕ WSL_Internet-Cafe-Streaming-Server-Debian-AMD64

-Turn your Windows PC into a lightweight streaming-ready Linux server in minutes (depending on your host/internet speed)
+Turn your Windows PC into a lightweight streaming-ready Linux server in minutes (depending on your host & internet connection speed)

 ---